-In Whelan v A-G in respect of Children & Young Person Service [2004] 2 ERNZ 554, Ms Whelan had worked for the defendant for 17 years in a number of different social work positions.
+Whelan v A-G in respect of Children & Young Person Service [2004] 2 ERNZ 554

+Ms Whelan had worked for the defendant (CYPS) for 17 years in a number of different social work positions.
 Ultimately, she became a risk assessment supervisor which involved supervising a team of social workers responsible for assessing the risk of abuse of children.
-After 21/2 years in that role she felt tired, depressed, and burdened by the front line work.
+After 21⁄2 years in that role she felt tired, depressed, and burdened by the front line work.
 She had told her manager that she wanted to transfer out from these duties.
 She applied for, and was granted, a bursary for 2 years full-time study.

 During her study leave she had coronary problems which may have been partly stress-related.
-Before returning to work, Ms Whelan informed her then manager that she did not wish to return to front line supervision work.
-In spite of her wishes, she was assigned by her new manager back to supervising risk assessment.
-At the time, the workload was increasing because of the increasing numbers of at risk children being referred to the defendant.
-There were also problems in providing Ms Whelan with an adequate team of social workers to supervise.
+Before returning to work, Ms Whelan informed her then-manager that she did not wish to return to front line supervision work.
+However, the new manager assigned her back on these duties.
+At the time, the workload of cases of at-risk children was increasing.
+CYPS had problems providing Ms Whelan with an adequate team.
 She was required to provide counselling to her own staff, and also to take the burden of their casework until replacements could be found.
-A request to transfer out of risk assessment was blocked by the manager.
+She requested to transfer out of risk assessment, but this was blocked by the manager.
 Reports by practice consultants concerning social work practice in the area commented negatively on the stress on supervisors.
-There was an ever growing unallocated cases list which placed considerable burden on the supervisors who had to manage that list and ensure that no cases became critical and children did not suffer significant abuse or worse.
-Ms Whelan had written a number of memoranda indicating that she was stressed and concerned and requesting outside counselling however there were problems in providing such counselling.
+There was an ever growing unallocated cases list; this placed considerable burden on the supervisors, who had to manage that list and ensure that no cases became critical, so children did not suffer significant abuse or worse.
+Ms Whelan had written a number of memoranda indicating that she was stressed and concerned, and requesting outside counselling.
+However, CYPS had problems providing this.

 Ms Whelan had a major health collapse, which specialists on both sides attributed to her work environment.
-After a period of sick leave, during which outside counselling was provided, she sought, and was granted, retirement on medical grounds at page 47.
-Ms Whelan alleged that as a result of the breaches by the Children's and Young Person's Service, she had suffered serious psychological damage which forced her early retirement on medical grounds, and that this had affected her ability to work in her chosen field and her future professional development.
-The Court held that the employer ought to have known that Ms Whelan's condition was deteriorating, and that she was no longer coping.
+She took a period of sick leave, during which outside counselling was provided.
+She then took retirement on medical grounds.

+Ms Whelan alleged that as a result of the breaches by CYPS, she suffered serious psychological damage which forced her early retirement on medical grounds, and that this had affected her ability to work in her chosen field and her future professional development.
+The Court held that CYPS ought to have known that Ms Whelan's condition was deteriorating, and that she was no longer coping.
 Her collapse was reasonably foreseeable, and may have been avoided by reasonably practicable steps.
 Her claim was allowed and it was left to the parties to negotiate a payment of appropriate compensation.